 Woman Who Survived 5 Weeks in Boko Haram Camp Speaks for First Time

-Mercy, a 22 year-old woman from Borno State in northeast Nigeria, was abducted in June 2014 when Boko Haram overran the small town of Gwoza where she lived.
+Mercy, a 22 year-old woman from Borno State in northeast Nigeria, was abducted in June 2014 when an extremist group that is located primarily in Northern Nigeria overran the small town of Gwoza where she lived.
 For the first time, she shares about her five weeks in captivity, during which she was forced into a marriage, made to watch multiple killings and felt compelled to submit to her captors’ demands to follow Islam.